 See Florian Beyer if you are interested in enrolling in the honours program in Mathematics.

-Honours programs are also available in Statistics and COMO (link to come).
+Honours programs are also available in Statistics.

 Entry into the Honours program